cornell-c2s2/c2s2_ip/src/tapeins/sp24/tapein2/README.md

 - Either the C2 workstation or a separate computer

 #### A.1.
 Setup software on the computer
-Below is the testing enviroment already setup C2.
+Below is the testing environment already setup C2.
 Jump to A.2 if you are using C2.
-For your own computer you have to install these packages:
+For your own computer, you have to install these packages:
 ```
 python 3.11.5
 pytest 8.0.1